gongahkia/personal-wiki/Bitwise.md

 ### Bit Shift operators

+* Most Significant Bit is the LEFTMOST bit of the LARGEST POWER regardless of whether its value is 0 or 1
-* Left shift (`<<`) aligns Bits by SHIFTING left operand value LEFT by specified number of Bits in right operand and right is padded with 0, any 1s are truncated
+* Left shift (`<<`) aligns Bits by SHIFTING left operand value LEFT by specified number of Bits in right operand and right is padded with 0, any numbers shifted out are truncated
-* Signed Right shift (`>>`) aligns Bits by SHIFTING left operand value RIGHT by specified number of Bits in right operand and left is padded with 0, any 1s are truncated
+* Signed Right shift (`>>`) aligns Bits by SHIFTING left operand value RIGHT by specified number of Bits in right operand and left is padded with the most significant bit or 0 depending on the type of SHIFT specified, any numbers shifted out are truncated
+    * ARITHMETIC Right shift: left is padded with most significant Bit and any numbers shifted out are truncated (generally use this)
+    * LOGICAL Right shift: left is padded with 0 and any numbers shifted out are truncated
 * NOTE: Left shift and Right shift Bit Shift operators **SHOULD NOT** be used for negative numbers since doing so results in undefined behaviour
     * Some languages like Java and JS resolve this by providing the Unsigned Right shift (`>>>`) that always fills left-vacated positions with 0 regardless of the sign of the number
     * C, C++, Rust and Go do not have this added functionality